AyushK0808/AyushK0808/README.md

 - ⚡ Fun fact: ...
 -->

-- Fresher at VIT Vellore (Class of 2026)-B.Tech in Computer Science and Engineering
+- Sophomore at VIT Vellore (Class of 2026)-B.Tech in Computer Science and Engineering
-- 🌱 I’m currently learning: C and C++
+- 🌱 I’m currently learning: Machine Learning and Web Dev
-- 🔥 Already know- Python
+- 🔥 Already know- Python, c, C++, Java
 - 👯 I’m looking to collaborate on anything that interests me!!!
 - 📫 How to reach me:
 - - GMail: theofficialayush.kumar@gmail.com